Forensic Accounting in Divorce

 Consultation by Phone or Virtually

-Review of records for signs of unusual activity or missing funds
+High-level look at records for signs of unusual activity or missing funds

 Examination of bank and credit card transactions for patterns inconsistent with disclosures